Schools, governments announce Jan. 29 closures for weather

 Atlanta Public Schools, the DeKalb County School District and the Fulton County School System announced all campuses will be closed and all afterschool programs and activities have been canceled.

-The city of Atlanta and city of Dunwoody offices will be closed, but Dunwoody City Council will still hold its Jan.
+Atlanta, Sandy Springs and Dunwoody government offices will be closed.
+Dunwoody City Council will still hold its Jan.
 29 meeting as scheduled.

 State government and Fulton County offices, including the court system, will be closed.
+DeKalb County government is also closed, including senior centers, libraries and recreation centers.
+Trash ollection service for residential and commercial customers, transfer station operations, landfill operations and administrative services will resume on Wednesday, Jan.
+30, during normal operating hours, weather permitting.

 The state Senate will not convene.

 The state’s Xpress commuter bus service and Buckhead’s “buc” shuttle will not run.